TiVo/androidx-media/Field Triage of Player Issues.md

 <div id="v529" />
 ### V529 - Can't Play &mdash; Bad State

-This error is reported if VCAS client fails to store the VCAS Communication settings, we have an open bug report to Verimatrix to find the root cause for this, [Bug 241317](https://support.verimatrix.com/hc/en-us/requests/241317)
+This error is reported if VCAS client fails in the call to store the VCAS Communication settings (`SetVCASCommunicationHandlerSettings()`).

 The client log will be: